oroinc/documentation/cookbook/how_to_accelerate_import.rst

 .. caution::

-    Remember that disabling of listeners in fact disables some part of backend functionality, so before using ensure that it will not break anything.
-F.e. if listener ``oro_search.index_listener`` will be disabled then imported entities will not be found through search (but it can be fixed with manual search reindexation using ``oro:search:reindex`` command).
+    Remember that disabling listeners actually disables a part of backend functionality, so before using it make sure the part is not required.
+E.g. if listener ``oro_search.index_listener`` is disabled then imported entities will not be found by search (however, this may be worked around with manual search reindexation using ``oro:search:reindex`` command).

-Write custom import strategy
+Write Custom Import Strategy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-OroPlatform provider default configurable strategy
+OroPlatform provides a default configurable strategy
 ``Oro\Bundle\ImportExportBundle\Strategy\Import\ConfigurableAddOrReplaceStrategy`` that automatically handles
 field types, relations etc. However, all this functionality really slows down import process and might perform
-operations and request that useless in some specific case.
+operations and requests meaningless for some specific cases.

-To solve this issue developer can implement custom strategy that will do only required actions and nothing more.
+To solve this issue, a developer can implement a custom strategy to perform required actions only.
-Following example shows services that should be created to add new strategy to import:
+The following example shows services that should be created to add a new import strategy:

 .. code-block:: yaml